FlorianOtel/nuage-oci-agent/README.md

-# _Experimental_ Nuage Networks OCI plugin
+# _Experimental_ Nuage Networks OCI plugin -- Agent server

-This is an _experimental_ Nuage Networks VSP plugin for OCI containers.
+An _experimental_ Nuage Networks VSP plugin for OCI containers.
+This code repo contains the Nuage agent server part of the plugin.

 The code is an _experimental_ work in progress.
 It is provided only as a use case for [Go SDK for Nuage Networks VSP](https://github.com/nuagenetworks/vspk-go/) and [Go SDK for Nuage Networks VRS](https://github.com/nuagenetworks/libvrsdk/).